Breast Augmentation in Portland

 Saline and silicone breast implants are both available at Dr. DeMars’ Portland plastic surgery practice.

 Silicone implants have a silicone shell and are pre-filled with a silicone gel that mimics the feel of human fat.
 Many patients say that silicone gel has a more natural feel than saline.
 Silicone breast implants come in a broad range of preset sizes, so each person can meet her individual goal.
 Silicone implants can be slightly more expensive than saline implants.
-The FDA recommends that women choosing silicone implants be at least 22 years old and that they have periodic MRIs every two to three years, starting about three years after the initial breast augmentation surgery, to ensure the breast implants’ structure and integrity.
+The FDA recommends that women choosing silicone implants to be at least 22 years old and that they have periodic MRIs every two to three years, starting about three years after the initial breast augmentation surgery, to ensure the breast implants’ structure and integrity.

 Saline implants are comprised of a silicone envelope that is empty when placed into the breast.
-They are filled with sterile saltwater during the surgical procedure, until the desired breast size is achieved.
+They are filled with sterile saltwater during the surgical procedure until the desired breast size is achieved.
 Therefore, saline implants can be filled to any reasonable size, as determined by the doctor and patient.
 Dr. DeMars will help you choose the best type of implant for you and your goals.

 How to Choose the Best Implant Size

 Determining breast implant size is an important decision that you will make during your consultation.
 It is important to be frank about your ideal size, so the goal size is clear between the doctor and patient.
-Many patients bring photos to help illustrate their aesthetic goals.
+Many Portland patients bring photos to help illustrate their aesthetic goals.
 When doing so, it is best to bring breast augmentation before & after photos (or regular photos, if before-and-after photos are unavailable) of women who have the same body type and proportions as you and whose breasts are the size and shape that you desire.

 Determining Augmentation Placement and Technique

-Both kinds of implants (saline and silicone) can be inserted through an incision on the areola (the pigmented area around the nipple) or under the bottom fold of the breast, and can be implanted under or above the pectoral muscle.
+Both kinds of implants (saline and silicone) can be inserted through an incision on the areola (the pigmented area around the nipple) or under the bottom fold of the breast and can be implanted under or above the pectoral muscle.
 Dr. DeMars will carefully explain these details to help you determine which is best suited for you, based on your goals.

 What Will the Breast Augmentation Procedure Be Like?

-The procedure takes about one hour, during which the patient is put to sleep under anesthesia.
+For most Portland patients, our breast augmentation procedure takes about one hour, during which the patient is put to sleep under anesthesia.
 The incision will be made on the bust, and the implant will be inserted through the incision and centered behind the nipple.
 If the patient chose a saline implant, the implant will be filled to the desired volume, and then the incision is closed with stitches that will dissolve on their own, over time.
 Surgical tape is placed over the stitches, and then a special implant bra is applied to help keep the implants in position during the beginning of the healing process.
 Patients will wake up at the office, where the nursing staff and Dr. DeMars will examine them one more time before being released to a family member or friend who can drive the patient home, the same day.

 You can expect to feel a bit sore and uncomfortable for a few days following a breast augmentation procedure; however, your pain can be managed with a “pain pump” and medication.
 Recovery time is minimal, and women are often able to return to work within a few days.
 You may do very light exercise after a few days, such as walking, but should not engage in moderate to strenuous physical activity (such as jogging or doing any heavy lifting) for about four weeks.
 It is also recommended that you come in for your scheduled follow-up exams and avoid traveling (if not necessary) for the first few weeks after surgery.

-More About Breast Augmentation in Portland
+Learn More About Breast Implants in Portland